Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If you miss a dose, take it when you remember unless it is close to the next scheduled dose.
-In that situation, skip the missed dose and resume the regular schedule.
-Do not take extra tablets to make up for a missed dose.
-If you miss doses often, ask your clinician about reminders or tools that fit your routine.
+If a dose is missed, take it when remembered unless it is close to the next scheduled dose.
+If it is near the next dose, skip the missed dose and resume the regular schedule.
+Do not double up doses.
+When uncertain, consult the pharmacist or prescriber.

 Storage and Travel Basics

 Store tablets at room temperature, away from moisture and excessive heat.
-Keep the medication in its original container with the label intact.
+Keep in the original container with the label intact.
 Protect from light and keep out of reach of children and pets.
-Do not store in a bathroom.
+Do not use tablets past the labeled expiration date.

 Benefits